 Natural artwork and artificial flowers can bring your spring interiors to life.
 Image via Chris Gramly – Getty Images

 Organic artwork can make your interiors come alive.

 Who says your walls have to stay the same from season to season?
 Give your interiors a jolt of color by updating your wall decor.
 Photographs, watercolors, and prints depicting seascapes, flower fields, and bright landscapes can bring the outdoors in.
 Add texture with glass prints for your desk and petrified wood sculptures for your wall.

 If you still love fresh blooms, there are a variety of allergy-friendly flowers out there that you can use in your décor; this WebMD article lists a few such as tulips, zinnias, begonias, and snapdragons.
 As a bonus, some houseplants are known to keep the surrounding air clean — something we all could use.

-For my clients who love faux flowers or who have small children or pets that disturb house plants, I recommend artificial arrangements, which are now more lifelike than ever.
-When paired with decorative floral-printed pillows and spring artwork, you won’t even miss the “real” flowers outside!
+For people who love faux flowers or who have small children or pets that disturb houseplants, artificial arrangements, which are now more lifelike than ever can be used.
+When paired with decorative floral-printed pillows and spring artwork, you won’t even miss the “real” flowers!